souravmsh/open-as-app/README.md

 ### **Opening a Website as an App**

 1. Navigate to any website in Chrome.
-2. Click on the **"Open As App by CodeKernel"** extension icon in the toolbar.
+2. Click on the **"WebAppify"** extension icon in the toolbar.
 3. The website will open in a **popup window** (980x670 resolution).
 4. The original tab will be closed to keep your workspace clean.

 ### **Save & Manage Websites**

 1. **Save Website**:
-    - Click the extension icon to open the popup.
+    - Click the extension icon to open the context menu then click on the Manage Websites menu.
     - Enter the URL of the website you want to save in the input field.
     - Click **Save Website**.
     - If the URL is invalid, an error message will be shown.